theOneTrueFunniBoi/danger-breach/ReadMe.txt

 ***********************************************************************************

-				 www.scpcbgame.com

 		                ---SCP - DB Stuff---

-There are a couple new rooms, and some minor source code tweaks.
+There are a couple new rooms, code tweaks, a new engine, subtitles, and lots of new sfx and gfx.
-Most changes are rooms, sfx, or gfx

 Play the intro sequence for an achievement.